Recording Career: Yes I Can!

 Sammy now laid down new tracks for Motown, although most were still being produced by his former Reprise producer, Jimmy Bowen.
 One single was released on the new Ecology label.
 Marvin Gaye showed an interest in producing new tracks with an eye to releasing a ‘real’ Motown LP, later claiming to have spent $45,000 putting together demos that never reached Sammy.
 Motown engineers were also sent to record live concerts at Carnegie Hall in New York and the Now Grove in Los Angeles.
 (What happened to all these recordings is a mystery after they were sold at auction following Sammy’s death.)

 After neither the first LP nor the Ecology single sold well, Motown declined to issue another LP.
 According to Sammy’s 1989 memoir Why Me?, Gordy told Marsh they didn’t think Sammy had “the Motown sound”.
 Marsh indicated that this wasn’t exactly a surprise.
 Using the threat of going public over Motown’s inability to make the Sammy situation work, he subsequently talked Gordy into severing the relationship and providing Sammy with all the unreleased material.
-And so the deal was reached which saw Sammy leave Motown quietly.
+And so the deal was reached in mid-1971 which saw Sammy leave Motown quietly.

 Partners with Mike Curb and lands #1 single